 A global campaign

 With a loyal customer base, and a historic logo stamped on the hearts of employees and customers, communicating the reason behind the rebrand to others was key.
 They had to understand that this was the same company founded on the same values who they could still trust to carry them forward.
 The timing of the brand rollout coincided with L&H’s 50th anniversary, making the celebration a true highlight for the company.
-To celebrate, we mobilized an integrated multimedia brand blitz, calculated to clearly introduce the new L&H to employees, customers, and the public, while also increasing recognition of the new logo.
+To celebrate, we mobilized a multimedia brand blitz, calculated to clearly introduce the new L&H to employees, customers, and the public, while also increasing recognition of the new logo.

 The biggest machines on the planet